What are the rules on break, continue, and inline if?

 Grades are not "curved" (in most cases this would lower grades, not raise them).

-Most grades will come back through electronic systems (Blackboard, MyITlab).
-If you did not submit an assignment, or submitted it late, I may not have bothered to type the 0 into the system.
-Blackboard does not show grades for missed team work.
+Most grades will come back through electronic systems (Brightspace, MyITlab).
+If you did not submit an assignment, or submitted it late, I may not have bothered to type the 0 into the system yet.

 Grades for hardcopy assignments will come back written on the paper (sometimes on the back page).